pikelet-lang/pikelet/book/src/language/universes.md

 We call this special 'type of types' a _universe_.

 You might then wonder, “what is the type of `Type`?”
 That's a good question!
-Clever people have figured out that `Type` was its own type, ie. `Type : Type`, it would lead situations like [Girard's paradox][girards-paradox], (the type theory equivalent of the more well-known [Russel's paradox][russels-paradox] in set theory).
+Clever people have figured out that if `Type` was its own type, ie. `Type : Type`, it would lead situations like [Girard's paradox][girards-paradox], (the type theory equivalent of the more well-known [Russel's paradox][russels-paradox] in set theory).
 There is nothing worse than paradoxes in a type system, so instead